loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 4. Upgrade dependencies (including pytest)

-When we were adding [pytest-socket](https://github.com/miketheman/pytest-socket), we noticed that most of the project dependencies were outdated.
+When we were adding [pytest-socket](https://github.com/miketheman/pytest-socket), we noticed that some of the project dependencies were outdated.
 Hypothesis: Using the latest project dependencies version could have performance improvements?

 It was a huge effort to update them all and make sure that everything was working as expected.
 For example, by upgrading pytest from version 2 to version 6, we had to change some decorator orders, like `@freeze_time` needed to be placed after the `@pytest.fixture` decorator.